Skip to main content

 • Undelivered items do not affect inventory until marked delivered.

-For guidance, see:
+For additional guidance, see: Managing Scout Inventory

 How Do I Fix a Transaction Error as a Unit Leader?

-Storefront Sales
+Storefront Sales®

 If the error is caught immediately: